-New-in-Practice, Family Medicine, Care of the Elderly – McGill University – McMaster University – University of Toronto
+New-in-Practice, Geriatric Medicine; Care of the Elderly – McGill University – McMaster University – University of Toronto

 My name is Elizabeth Niedra, and I’m in my first year of practice as a Care of the Elderly physician in my hometown of Toronto, Ontario.